maxime-42/kfs-2/README.md

 It's important to note that while real mode is still present in modern x86 processors for compatibility reasons, contemporary operating systems generally switch to protected mode or long mode (for 64-bit systems) to take advantage of advanced features and better memory protection mechanisms.

+# Protected mode

+Protected mode is a mode of operation for x86 processors that provides hardware-level memory protection, multitasking, and privilege levels.
+It's a feature of the x86 architecture that was introduced with the 80286 processor and continued with later processors.
+In protected mode, the CPU provides a set of features that enhance the robustness and security of the system.

+**Analogy with Real World:**
+Imagine a bustling city with various buildings, each serving a different purpose—residential buildings, offices, banks, and government facilities.
+Now, let's draw an analogy:

+1. **Real Mode (DOS Era):**
+   - Real mode is like a small village where everyone lives in simple houses, and there's no clear distinction between private and public spaces.
+   - It's easy for anyone to access or modify any part of the village, leading to potential chaos if someone behaves recklessly.

+2. **Protected Mode (Modern City):**
+   - Protected mode is akin to a modern city with skyscrapers, residential areas, commercial districts, and government buildings.
+   - Each building represents a different part of the system (e.g., user space, kernel space, device drivers).
+   - Memory protection is like security measures in place.
+Residential areas (user space) are separate from corporate offices (kernel space), and access is controlled.
+   - Multitasking is like people working in various offices simultaneously, each unaware of what others are doing.

+In protected mode:
+- **Memory Protection:** Each "building" (segment) has its own set of rules, and one cannot easily interfere with the affairs of another.
+- **Privilege Levels:** There are different privilege levels, like different security clearances.
+Some operations are allowed only at higher privilege levels (closer to the kernel).
+- **Multitasking:** Multiple tasks (processes) can run concurrently without interfering with each other.

+This analogy simplifies the concept, but it captures the essence of how protected mode brings order, security, and multitasking capabilities to the x86 architecture.
+Modern operating systems, such as Windows and Linux, leverage protected mode for enhanced stability and security.